Operations management for services: Service-profit chain

-Every link in this chain is important and the linkage between the service providers and the customer is essential in service operations.
-The service manager should not break any of the links in order to receive the results of high probability and growth.
+Every link in this chain is important, and the linkage between the service providers and the customer is essential in service operations.
+The service manager should not break any of the links in order to achieve results with a high probability of success and growth.

 Quality management

 SERVQUAL measurement

 Using the customer experience approach, a questionnaire called SERVQUAL has been developed to measure the customer's perception of the service.
 The dimensions of SERVQUAL are designed to measure the customer experience in both explicit and implicit measures.
 The dimensions are: